 Zoka will always hold a quirky place in my memory.
 When I first moved to Seattle, I joined a foodie meet-up group to try and make friends (are meet-ups still a thing?!).
 One of our first meet-ups was at Zoka in Green Lake, where I remember having this intense conversation about who-knows-what with this dude named Zoltan.

 Anyway, memories aside, Zoka Coffee makes some damn good coffee.
 My favorite coffee bean bag to take home is Tangletown (~$18).
 It’s highly acidic and makes you pucker a bit compared to others, but I wouldn’t call it sour.
-Instead it finishes smooth.
+Instead, it finishes smooth.
 This coffee is especially good without milk if you like to take your coffee black.

 Fulcrum Coffee